WikipediaLibrary/TWLight/docs/sysadmin.md

 * `python manage.py migrate` (set up database)
 * `python manage.py createinitialrevisions` (see https://django-reversion.readthedocs.io/en/stable/commands.html#createinitialrevisions ; we use this for version history on the Application model)
+* At `/admin`, make sure that your default Site URL matches your server URL.

 ### Starting your Django server
 * _Do not use `manage.py runserver`_: it is not suitable for production